Quinlan Terry: Work

-In the United Kingdom

-Terry works principally in classical Palladian architectural styles.
+Terry worked principally in classical Palladian architectural styles.
 The firm, Quinlan Terry Architects LLP, continues the architectural style of the practice started by Raymond Erith in 1928, and specialises in high quality traditional building, mostly in classical idioms.
 The practice is based in Dedham, Essex, and employs a staff of twelve.
 A book about the firm's work, written by David Watkin, entitled Radical Classicism: The Architecture of Quinlan Terry (New York: Rizzoli International Publications), was published in 2006.

 The first work by Raymond Erith in which Quinlan Terry had a major role was the new house, Kings Waldenbury, Hertfordshire, completed for the Pilkington family in 1971, when new building in a classical manner was deeply unfashionable with the architectural establishment (though it was more popular with the general public).
 During the three-year construction period of the house, Terry kept a diary, published later, in which he bemoaned the modern world and stoically defended his conservative, reformed, evangelical faith.

 His design for the 1992 Maitland Robinson Library at Downing College, Cambridge, won the Building of the Year Award in 1994.
 One of his best known works is Brentwood Cathedral in Essex.
 This is a radical extension of a 19th-century Roman Catholic Gothic Revival church is in the English Baroque manner owing much to James Gibbs and Thomas Archer and makes little or no attempt to be in keeping with the older building.
 Terry's new work has a portico based on the south portico of St Paul's Cathedral designed by Sir Christopher Wren.
 Unusually, all five classical orders of architecture were used and Terry has said in lectures that he views classical architecture as an expression of the divine order.